sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="relinkFileExtensionjs">relinkFileExtension.js</a>
 [![Download Link.zip](https://img.shields.io/badge/Download-Link.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Link.zip)
-This script is equivalent to InDesign's Links panel menu "Relink File Extension...".
+This script replaces linked files with the specified file extension, equivalent to InDesign's Links panel menu > Relink File Extension.
+For more advanced settings, use [relinkFileExtensionExtra.js](#relinkFileExtensionExtrajs).

 ![Relink File Extension](images/relinkFileExtension.png)

 ### Usage
-1. Run this script.
+1. Select any linked files, and run this script.
-   If you don't select linked files, all in the document replace.
+   If not selected, all files in the document are replaced.
 2. Enter an extension.

 > **Warning**
 > Missing linked files and embedded link files not replaced.

+> **Note**
 > Place the relink files in the same place as the original files.

-> **Note**
-> When selecting linked files, select them in the document rather than the links panel.
+> When selecting linked files, select them in the document rather than the Links panel.

 ### Requirements
 Illustrator CS4 or higher